Emmanuel Rivera Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Emmanuel Rivera (.425 on-base percentage in past 10 games, 90 points above season-long percentage), battle starter Jakob Junis and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+Emmanuel Rivera -- with a slugging percentage of .656 in his past 10 games, including four extra-base hits -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Alex Cobb on the mound, on August 1 at 9:45 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Mariners.
+He had a one-hit showing in his last game (1-for-3) against the Giants.

 Emmanuel Rivera Game Info & Props vs. the Giants